Switzerland says will begin talks with EU on sharing bank data soon

 Under automatic information exchange, if an individual opens a bank account in a foreign country, the tax authority in the person’s country of origin will automatically be informed.

-In May, Switzerland agreed to join other countries in sharing tax information once this is established as a global standard, effectively signalling an end to Swiss banking secrecy.
+In May, Switzerland agreed to join other countries in sharing tax information once this is established as a global standard, effectively signaling an end to Swiss banking secrecy.

 “Negotiations with partner states should commence shortly,” the government said in a statement on Wednesday, but gave no indication of how soon that might be.